If you want to be spiritual, ask uncomfortable questions,’ Goddess News, Spiritual Blog, Divine Feminine,

 Mary the Prophetess is quietly acknowledged as the Mother of Alchemy proper.
 ‘Quietly’ because, as history has been often written with complete disregard for women’s accomplishments, the focus has usually been on male alchemists and the fathers of Alchemy.
 Although, in the mythological sense the source of Alchemy comes from Hermes the Thrice Great (Trismegistus), its known human origins had their beginnings with the priests and priestesses of Ancient Egypt.
 One of the great alchemists was Zosimos of Panapolis (present-day Akhmim), who was, of course, Egyptian, and who died around 251 AD (all a bit later).
 It is Zosimos who mentions Mary the Prophetess as ‘one of the sages’ and places her as his predecessor.

 But back to Mary the Prophetess, about whose life little or almost nothing is known.
 Apart from the information sourced through Zosimus of Panapolis, the only additional information about her I found was (again) in the open sources of the National Library of Israel.
 They state that Mary the Prophetess did live in Alexandria and even opened an Academy there to teach Alchemy.
-This suggest that Mary the Jewess was financially independent.
+This suggests that Mary the Jewess was financially independent.
 Interestingly, recent scholarship on Mary Magdalene suggests that she, too was an independent woman with her own financial means.
-Jane Schaberg in her book The Resurrection of Mary Magdalene, for example, argued that Mary Magdalene was never called someone daughter or wife as was then customary.
-Candida Moss also reached a similar conclusion that Mary Magdalene was a financially independent woman who helped to support Jesus’ movement along with another disciple – Joanna the wife of Chuza who was connected to the court of Herod Antipas (as mentioned in Luke 8).
+Jane Schaberg in her book The Resurrection of Mary Magdalene, for example, argued that Mary Magdalene was never called someone’s daughter or wife as was then customary.
+Candida Moss (a Professor of Theology at the University of Birmingham) also reached a similar conclusion that Mary Magdalene was a financially independent woman who helped to support Jesus’ movement along with another disciple – Joanna the wife of Chuza who was connected to the court of Herod Antipas (as mentioned in Luke 8).

 At this point I became really excited because this creates a beautiful possible connection between Mary the Prophetess and Mary Magdalene – as I argue in one earlier blog, Alexandria was the perfect place for Mary Magdalene to escape after the events of the Crucifixion.